-Housing Authority of Grayson County is a public housing agency in Sherman, Texas that participates in the Section 8 Housing Choice Voucher program.
+Housing Authority of Grayson County is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Housing Authority of Grayson County serves Grayson County.